textpattern/textpattern/README.txt

 * NOTE: Upgrades from versions prior to 4.7.0 will present an 'Unknown section' message on the front side after updated files have been transferred and before the first admin-side log in.
 This is expected behaviour.
-The message will disappear after the upgrade scripts have run automatically after the first log in.
+The message will disappear following the automatic upgrade after the first log in.
 * Confirm your web server meets or exceeds the Textpattern system requirements: https://textpattern.com/system-requirements
 * Log out of the Textpattern admin-side.